imAjeetYadav/Binary-Converter-And-More/README.md

 ## Usage

 I did originally plan to make a GUI with Java Swing, but I do not think it is worth the time to learn it.
-I am trying to experience in as many languages as possible so I would rather use my time self teaching other languages.
+I am trying to gain experience in as many languages as possible so I would rather use my time self teaching other languages.
 Maybe one day when I have more free time I'll come back and set up GUI for it.
 Therefore, the only way to use this program is by running it through your IDE and typing in the commands.